hfboyce/hfboyce.github.io/_posts/2018-09-11-Hello-World.md

 Don't be afraid to make it playful.
 The more effective explanation used in class was fun, upbeat, and it was delivered in a less dry manner.

-Good luck and Happy Explaining!
+Good luck and happy explaining!